davidhalter/jedi/README.rst

 ================

 The Star Wars Jedi are awesome.
 My Jedi software tries to imitate a little bit of the precognition the Jedi have.
+There is even an awesome `scene
+<http://www.youtube.com/watch?v=5BDO3pyavOY>`_ of Monty Python Jedi's :-).

 But actually the name hasn't so much to do with Star Wars.
 It's part of my second name.